ali-muhammad-moaiz/react-redux-local-storage/README.md

 3. **Start the development server:**
     ```bash
-    npm start
+    npm run dev
-    # or
-    yarn start
     ```

-The application should now be running on `http://localhost:3000`.
+The application should now be running!

 ## Usage

 - **Add a Task:** Use the input field to add a new task.
 - **Delete a Task:** Click the delete button next to a task to remove it.
+-
-- **Persist Tasks:** Your tasks will be saved in local storage and reloaded when you reopen the app.
+- **Persist Tasks:** Your tasks will be saved (by-default) in local storage and reloaded when you reopen the app.

 ## Learning Objectives